-Dates of lunar and solar eclipses in 2017 | EarthSky.org
+Dates of solar and lunar eclipses in 2019 | EarthSky.org

-Get ready for a total solar eclipse visible from continental U.S. in 2017.
-It’ll happen on Monday, August 21, 2017 – with the path of totality cross from coast to coast – the first total solar eclipse visible on U.S. soil in a generation.
-The total eclipse will begin as the moon’s dark umbral shadow touches down in the northern Pacific and crosses the USA from west to east through parts of the following states: Oregon, Idaho, Montana, Wyoming, Nebraska, Kansas, Missouri, Illinois, Kentucky, Tennessee, North Carolina, Georgia, and South Carolina.
-The moon’s penumbral shadow will produce a partial eclipse visible from a much larger region covering most of North America.
-You can find more about the eclipse from EarthSky partner Fred Espenak, here.

-Fortnight (approximate two-week) separation between solar and lunar eclipses.
-A solar eclipse always takes place within one fortnight of any lunar eclipse.
-For instance, in 2017, the penumbral lunar eclipse on February 10-11 comes one fortnight before the annular solar eclipse of February 26.
-The partial lunar eclipse eclipse on August 7 occurs one fortnight before the total solar eclipse of August 21.

 Somewhat rarely, a solar eclipse can occur one fortnight before and after a lunar eclipse.
-This will next happen in the year 2018:
+This most recently happened last year, in 2018:

 July 13: Partial solar eclipse